mrkan/techLeadDiary/grade2.md

 We humans are a paradox when it comes to becoming our better selves.

-On one hand, is the action set who face a struggle, a positive one, who have a planned action, feedback mechanism, and a calibration that follows.
-The small victories are the small joys while success is just an outcome.
+On one hand, is the action set who face a struggle, a positive one.
+They are process oriented- they have a planned action, a small dent, a feedback mechanism, and a calibration step.
+The small victories are the small joys while the big success is just an outcome.
 On the other hand is the dreamy set of people, who sit in inaction.
 All the optimism felt is based on a shallow hope of a comfortable, bright future.
 There is a struggle, of that of desperation, but with zero action.
 This set miss the green meadows, the smell of rain, the blue sky, and the love from the loving ones.
-The greatest high is to get in recluse and dream of safe place.
-It's addictive to such an extent without which one feels short breathedness and anxiety.
+Their greatest high is to get in a reclusive state and dream of a happy place.
+It's addictive to such an extent that without the reclusive exercise they feel anxious.

-Both sets want to get better, both face struggle, both mindsets are addictive, except that the first set spring out of their beds more often, the dreamy set generally drag themselves out to work.
+Both sets want to get better, both face struggle, both mindsets are addictive, except that the first set spring out of their beds happily more often, the dreamy set generally drag themselves out to work.

 I will restate a part of the disclaimer here again -